-Dad, brand new eyewear made in italy revamps Dadaist key historical models with the use of color, free and irreverent shapes and adding glamorous details.
+Dad, brand new eyewear made in italy reworks historical models in a Dadaist key with the use of color, free and irreverent forms and with the addition of glamorous details.

 Creativity also emerges from reworking products of common use, deconstructing them and making them, through innovative techniques and expressive genius, subjected to craving.
 Here is how Dadà is born, the brand made in Italy that commands the art of extravagance and humor.